illia-shkroba/fzfmenu/README.md

 ## Contribution

-Pull requests and raising of potential issues are welcome.
+Contributions are welcome!
+Feel free to open a [GitHub issue](https://github.com/illia-shkroba/fzfmenu/issues) for bug reports, feature requests, or discussions.
+Pull requests are also welcome.